-While most loan officers work in a financial institution, many are making the transition to home-based operations, either part-time or full-time.
-While some regulating agencies still require loan officers to work in their financial institutions, this is changing for many areas.
+While most loan officers or mortgage lenders work in a financial institution, many are making the transition to home-based operations, either part-time or full-time.
+While some regulating agencies still require loan officers to work in their financial institutions, this is changing in many areas.
 Before you consider transitioning to a work-from-home position, make sure your area allows for it.
 While many people think the idea of working from home sounds great, it can be a challenge if you are not prepared for the changes.

 Creating your home workspace

 When creating your work-from-home space, there are many things to consider to be successful.
 Probably one of the most important things to consider is your internet.
 While most home internet works for your basics, as a loan officer working from home, your day will likely rely on emails, video calls, and large corporate files.
 You need internet with at least 100 megabits per second to ensure that you can keep up with your demand.

 Once your internet is in place, you need to focus on your workstation.
 What do you need to complete your daily demands?
 This can include computers, monitors, keyboards, laptops, filing systems, and more.
 In many cases, the financial institution you work for will provide these items or offer to purchase the required items for your home office.

 When working from home, you are not as likely to come into face-to-face contact with potential clients, so it is important that you still work on marketing yourself in other ways.
 The digital age provides many opportunities to do just that.
 Managing your Facebook, LinkedIn, and Zillow pages is essential to keep you in front of potential borrowers.
 In addition, joining outside networking groups is a great way to get out of the office and build effective network relationships.